 I do not remember any of the gifts I got growing up.
 Not one.

-I have to jog my memory to remember what my husband got me last year.
+I must jog my memory to remember what my husband got me last year.

 However, I can tell you exactly what my favorite parts of the day were- playing games with family and enjoying a nice dinner together.